yanndegat/pygo/README.md

-# Medium multiply
+# PyGo
-A small demo library for a Medium publication about publishing libraries.
+A small library exposising a helper decorator to ease the call of a go shared library from python.

 ### Installation
 ```